 BUSINESS MANAGEMENT-CAPSTONE...assess the role of business, its internal structure and its relationship to the external environment.
 Each learner analyzes the functions of business planning, information systems, operations management, information technology, marketing and how they interact and drive business activities.
-CONDITION: Students must have earned 50 credits or more prior to taking this course
+CONDITION: Students must have earned 45 credits or more in the Business Management program or 10 credits in the Entrepreneurship Certificate prior to taking this course

 ECONOMICS...provides the participant with an overview of how a market-oriented economic system operates, and it surveys the factors which influence national economic policy.
 Basic concepts and analyses are illustrated by reference to a variety of contemporary problems and public policy issues.
 Concepts include scarcity, resources, alternative economic systems. growth, supply and demand, monetary and fiscal policy, inflation, unemployment and global economic issues.
-COREQUISITE: 10838105 Intro Reading and Study Skills or equivalent